-- 2. Developments must respond to the constraints of the site (eg. slope, orientation, configuration/shape) to optimise solar access for the private open space and solar power infrastructure of the development site and adjoining properties. - 3.
-Developments must be designed so that they will promote energy efficiency and so that residents may enjoy optimum use of winter sunlight and summer shade. - 4.
-Development applications must demonstrate that the windows of living areas (decks, living rooms, bedrooms, kitchens, etc.) of development on adjoining properties will, as a minimum, retain full solar access between the hours of 9.00am to 3.00pm on any day.
+- Developments must be set back progressively from the site boundaries as height increases so that they do not adversely affect existing or future development on adjoining properties by way of overshadowing, impinging on privacy or obstructing views. - 2.
+Developments must be designed so that they will promote energy efficiency and so that residents may enjoy optimum use of winter sunlight and summer shade. - Development applications must demonstrate that the windows of living areas (decks, living rooms, bedrooms, kitchens, etc.) of development on adjoining properties will, as a minimum, retain full solar access between the hours of 9.00am to 3.00pm on any day.

 - 1. The building height plane in combination with boundary setbacks prescribed in this DCP, and building height prescribed in the Byron LEP 2014, form the maximum building envelope for all residential development other than for shop top housing and ancillary dwellings in Zones IN1, IN2 and B7. - 2.
-An exemption from variation to the building height plane may be considered in relation to one or more boundaries in the following circumstances: - a) where the floor level is required to be above ground level to comply with Council's requirements for flood protection; or - b) for the zero lot line boundaries of semi-detached dwellings and attached dwellings; or - c) in circumstances referred to in Prescriptive Measure 2. of Section D1.2.2. - d) where unavoidable site constraints (slope, orientation, configuration/shape) intensify off-site impacts such as overshadowing (provided the impacts are addressed in accordance with Development Controls related to Privacy and Solar Access) and mitigation measures are included in the design to the fullest extent possible.
+An exemption from the building height plane may be considered in relation to one or more boundaries in the following circumstances: - where the floor level is required to be above ground level to comply with Council's requirements for flood protection; or - for the zero lot line boundaries of semi-detached dwellings and attached dwellings; or - c) in circumstances referred to in Prescriptive Measure 2. of Section D1.2.2.